nats-io/nats.ex/README.md

 There are also some property-based tests that generate a lot of test cases.
 You can tune how many test cases by setting the environment variable `N=200 mix test --only property` (default it 100).

-For more details you can look at how Travis runs these things in the CI flow.
+For more details you can look at how Github runs these things in the CI flow.